Bound-state confinement after trap-expansion dynamics in integrable systems: Introduction

-Here by combining the time-dependent Density Matrix Renormalization Group~\cite{paeckel2019time} ($tDMRG$) with state-of-the-art integrability methods~\cite{ilievski2016string,ilievski2016quasilocal}, we provide a thorough investigation of bound-state confinement in the $XXZ$ chain at anisotropy $\Delta>1$.
-We show that for generic initial states of region $A$, multiparticle bound states remain confined in $A$.
-Precisely, this happens provided that interactions, i.e., the anisotropy $\Delta$, are strong enough, and there is a finite density of magnon-like quasiparticles, i.e., unbound ones, in region $A$.
+In this work we provide a thorough investigation of bound-state confinement in the $XXZ$ chain at anisotropy $\Delta>1$ by combining the time-dependent Density Matrix Renormalization Group~\cite{paeckel2019time} ($tDMRG$) with state-of-the-art integrability methods~\cite{ilievski2016string,ilievski2016quasilocal}.
+For $\Delta>1$ the $XXZ$ chain possesses bound states of an arbitrary number of magnons.
+We show that all the multiparticle bound states remain confined in $A$, provided that interactions, i.e., the anisotropy $\Delta$, are strong enough, and there is a finite density of magnonic quasiparticles, i.e., unbound ones, in region $A$.
 Confinement is present at large $\Delta$, and it can be understood perturbatively in the limit $\Delta\to\infty$.
-Upon lowering $\Delta$ there is a threshold below which the lighter bound states, i.e., formed by two elementary quasiparticles, are not confined.
+Upon lowering $\Delta$ there is a threshold below which the lighter bound states, i.e., formed by two magnons, are not confined.
 This means that two-particle bound states are allowed to leave region $A$ (see Fig.~\ref{fig0:quench}).
-This is in agreement with the results of Ref.~\cite{alba2018entanglementand} and~\cite{alba2019towards} for the case of N\'eel and Majumdar-Ghosh initial states.
+This is in agreement with the results of Ref.~\cite{alba2018entanglementand} and~\cite{alba2019towards} for the specific cases of N\'eel and Majumdar-Ghosh initial states.
 Moreover, for typical initial states of region $A$ there is a hierarchical emission of bound states, meaning that heavier bound states are ``liberated'' at lower $\Delta$.
-While confinement can be understood perturbatively, the de-confinement happens near $\Delta=1$, i.e., away from the perturbative regime.
-This means that the deconfinement pattern of the different bound states depends on the details of the initial state.
-Finally, it is important to stress that bound-state confinement happens at ballistic level, i.e., in the hydrodynamic limit $x,t\to\infty$ with $\zeta:=x/t$, with $x$ the distance from the interface between $A$ and $B$ (see Fig.~\ref{fig0:quench}).
+While confinement can be understood perturbatively, the deconfinement happens near $\Delta=1$, i.e., away from the perturbative regime.
+This means that the deconfinement pattern of the different bound states depends on the details of the initial state, and it cannot be addressed perturbatively.
+Moreover, it is important to stress that if the size $\ell$ of region $A$ is finite, confinement can be observed only at intermediate times $t\ll \ell$.
+As it will explained in Section \ref{sec:conf}, intermediate time $t\ll \ell$ are both a requirement for the applicability of the bipartite protocol in GHD and to ensure that the central region has a finite density of excitations.
+Indeed, at times $t\sim \ell$ the density of magnons in the bulk of $A$ starts to be depleted.
+This implies that the effect of the scattering between magnons and bound states, and hence the dressing of bound-state velocity, weakens.
+At long-enough times, after the magnons ``evaporated'' from $A$, deconfinement of the bound states happens (see Fig.~\ref{fig0:quench} (c)).
+Following Ref.~\cite{ganahl2012observation}, we employ the space-time profiles of the spin projectors $P_{x,\uparrow^{\otimes n}}$ to witness bound-state confinement. $P_{x,\uparrow^{\otimes n}}$ are sensitive to the presence of a string of $n$ up spins on consecutive sites starting from $x$.
+We also confirm the confinement scenario by considering a ``cut'' quench (see Fig.~\ref{fig0:quench} (b)) in which the expansion is stopped after a time $t^*$, and for $t>t^*$ only part $B$ of the chain evolves.
+The stopping time is chosen such that the density of magnons in $A$ is finite, i.e., before the bound-state deconfinement starts.
+If interactions are strong enough to permit bound-state confinement, the expectation values of the projectors $P_{\uparrow^{\otimes n}}$ do not show any signal at any $t>t^*$ in region $B$, since there are no bound states outside of $A$.